 Students departing the Career Center must do so by bus or private vehicle.
 Students going by private vehicle must have a driving/riding permit or be in a vehicle operated by a parent or guardian (unless the situation is waived by the Director).
-The permits must be obtained a minimum of two days in advance from the Nurse Office.
+The permits must be obtained a minimum of two days in advance from the Nurse/Health, Safety & Attendance office.